SamuelSwartzberg/flashcardifying_text_temp/systematizing-programming.md

 <h3>Numeric types</h3>

+Languages generally have at least a type for Integers and a type for numbers with fractional parts, most commonly floats.
+JS combines these into a single type Number.
 C#, Java, Perl, Python, Ruby, Rust, TOML allow inserting underscores in numeric literals for readability.
 In some languages, multiples subsequent underscores within a numeric literals, or underscores at the beginning or end of literals are not allowed]
 Some languages have specific keywords for Infinity (JS, Ruby) or NaN (JS).
 More commonly, values such as these exist as constants on the Number/relevant numberic type class/object/whatever.